sirius-cc-wu/mcp-mdspec/README.md

-# Markdown Notes MCP Server
+# Markdown Specs MCP Server

 This project provides a simple, **read-only** MCP (Model Context Protocol) server for serving local markdown documents to an LLM.
 It's built using the `fastmcp` library.

-The server provides tools to `list_notes`, `read_note`, and `search_notes` from a local directory, but it does not support creating, editing, or deleting files.
+The server provides tools to `list_specs`, `read_spec`, and `search_specs` from a local directory, but it does not support creating, editing, or deleting files.
 This makes it a secure way to provide a model with access to a corpus of local documents.

 ## Prerequisites